Liquid Death raises $9M to make canned water cool – TechCrunch

 Liquid Death’s Series A was led by Velvet Sea Ventures, a new firm created by Buddy Media co-founder Michael Lazerow.
 Ring founder Jamie Siminoff, TOMS founding members Jake Strom and Blake Mycoskie, GirlBoss founder/CEO Sophia Amoruso and Thrive Market CEO Nick Green also participated, as did existing investors Science Inc. and Away co-founder Jen Rubio.
 Liquid Death has now raised a total of $11.25 million.

-Cessario said that until now, the majority of the startup’s sales have either come from its website or from Amazon, but one of the main aims with the funding is to get the water into brick-and-mortar stores.
+Cessario said that until now, the majority of the startup’s sales have either come from its website or from Amazon, but one of the main aims with the funding is to get the cans into brick-and-mortar stores.
 In fact, it’s already taking a big step in that direction, with nationwide availability in Whole Foods stores planned for next month.